atml1/backend-coding-challenge/README.md

 - The solution was developed in Visual Studio 2015 using .NET 4.6
 - The unit tests were written using Visual Studio's unit testing tools
 - UML diagrams were created using Dia
-- Deployed onto the cloud via AWS EC2 hosting Windows Server 2012 R2 (new to me)
-    - Contact me for IP.
 - Source code uploaded to GitHub (new to me)

 ## Third party technologies used